Fractional Analytic QCD beyond Leading Order: Integral representations for minimal analytic coupling

+Since all the results presented in Fig. \ref{fig:A1Leg}, \ref{fig:A1wide}, \ref{fig:All3} and \ref{fig:All5} are indeed the same, for applications we can use the one that is most convenient in each particular case.

 Our paper is quite long, as it contains many formulas.
 Thus, we will postpone the main applications of the formulas for our future publications (see the discussion in the conclusion).
-Here we will consider only one application: we will study the Bjorken sum rule.
-We will follow previous research in Refs. \cite{Pasechnik:2009yc,Khandramai:2011zd,Pasechnik:2008th,Ayala:2017uzx,Ayala:2018ulm,Chen:2006tw,Chen:2005tda,Kotikov:2012eq} (see also the Charter IV.8 in Ref. \cite{Enterria}).
+Here we will consider only one application: we will study the Bjorken sum rule. \footnote{ The applicability of the MA approach for the Bjorken sum rule has been studied in Refs. \cite{Pasechnik:2009yc,Khandramai:2011zd,Pasechnik:2008th,Ayala:2017uzx,Ayala:2018ulm}.} We will follow previous research in Refs. \cite{Pasechnik:2009yc,Khandramai:2011zd,Pasechnik:2008th,Ayala:2017uzx,Ayala:2018ulm,Chen:2006tw,Chen:2005tda,Kotikov:2012eq} (see also the Charter IV.8 in Ref. \cite{Enterria}).